torvalds/linux/Documentation/driver-api/eisa.rst

 Although the new API is quite simple to use, converting existing drivers to the new infrastructure is not an easy task (mostly because detection code is generally also used to probe ISA cards).
-Moreover, most EISA drivers are among the oldest Linux drivers so, as you can imagine, some dust has settled here over the years.
+Moreover, most EISA drivers are among the oldest GNU/Linux drivers so, as you can imagine, some dust has settled here over the years.

 The EISA infrastructure is made up of three parts: